Last Updated: March 2026Verified by Human Rails Experts

 Gornergrat Panorama & Alpine Lakes

 Take the Gornergrat Bahn—the highest open-air cogwheel railway in Europe—to the summit at 3,089m.
-Hike down to Riffelsee to catch the reflection of the Matterhorn in the alpine lake.
+Hike down to Riffelsee to catch the reflection of the Matterhorn in the alpine lake before taking the train back.

 Zermatt to Gornergrat: 33 minutes.
 Frequent departures.
-Discounts for rail pass holders.
+50% discount for Swiss Travel Pass holders.

 7